Automotive Products

-Now, Whitnash was a subsidiary of AP Group and was the holding company for some of the businesses in the AP Group and had sold all of its assets to a subsidiary of AP Group (probably AP International) in Nov 1999.
+Whitnash was a subsidiary of AP Group and was the holding company for some of the businesses in the AP Group and had sold all of its assets to a subsidiary of AP Group (probably AP International) in Nov.
+1999.
 From that point onwards, Whitnash was dependent on income due to it, which includes the AP logo trademark.
 The sales, by AP Group, in 2003 and 2004, intended to repay the secure senior and mezzanine debts, were less than expected.
 Italy was hit by a high corporate tax and the declining market share of Fiat.
 The fall in the US dollar reduced the sales of it.
 In addition, changes to UK pension legislation in June 2003 meant that a contingent liability on the AP pension was increased by £40M.

-Understanding the situations between Whitnash, AP Group, AP International, AP Investments and other parts of the group were complex, and included issues over other properties which acquired in 1990/91 and a legal case in Italy that dated back to a subsidiary acquisition in 1978.
+Understanding the situations between Whitnash, AP Group, AP International, AP Investments and other parts of the group were complex, and included difficulties over other properties which were acquired in 1990/91, and a legal case in Italy that dated back to a subsidiary acquisition, in 1978.
 Whitnash also had a lease over the Leamington site until 2018 which it sub-let to the remaining parts of AP, some of which had earlier break conditions.

 As a result, AP Group, including AP Hydraulics and APTEC (UK), went into administration in early 2006, mainly because it could not provide funds to the pension scheme, which was transferred to the Pension Protection Scheme.

 Regarding the other Leamington businesses, Dephi eventually went into a US administration after a few years.
-AP UK renamed itself to AP Driveline in 2002 and went into admin in 2005, was taken over and then went into admin again before it was acquired by Raicam, who acquired the AP Italian clutch business in 2005.
+AP UK renamed itself to AP Driveline in 2002 and went into admin in 2005, was taken over and then went into administration again before it was acquired by Raicam, who acquired the AP Italian clutch business in 2005.
 Both Delphi and Raicam relocated from the site around 2018.
-APDS/Delphi took over the Borg & Beck and Lockheed trade names and AP UK got access to the AP logo; AP Hydraulics refused to pay for it.
+APDS/Delphi took over the Borg & Beck and Lockheed trade names and AP UK got to use the AP logo; AP Hydraulics refused to pay for it.

-So in Apr 2006 AP Hydraulics, also with the trade name AP Braking, was acquired by the Caparo group and was renamed as Caparo AP Braking.
-Now the Caparo group was an Indian owned group of businesses created by Lord Paul of Marylebone about 50 years ago.
-He was of Indian origin and had moved into the UK for treatment, unsuccessfully, on his daughter, He then built and acquired many businesses, generally around the Midlands and involved in the automotive area.
+In April 2006 AP Hydraulics, also with the trade name AP Braking, was acquired by the Caparo group and was renamed as Caparo AP Braking.
+Caparo group was an Indian owned group of businesses, created by Lord Paul of Marylebone, about 50 years ago.
+He was of Indian origin and had moved into the UK for treatment, unsuccessfully, for his daughter, He then built and acquired many businesses, generally around the Midlands and involved in the automotive area.
 The UK business was based in Oldbury along with several other of their businesses, and they were building factories in India.